 To make WordPress work for a podcast website, (assuming you already have website hosting) you will probably need to purchase a podcasting theme.
 (This can cost around $50-$60).

 Once you’re ready with the design, you may need to start and install a few plugins.
 You’ll need a plugin to import your podcast, another one to display an audio player and some other optional extras like subscribe buttons or social sharing buttons.
 WordPress is very flexible, but can often be somewhat confusing for new users, since it’s such a vast platform with tons of different possibilities.

 Pricing: As mentioned above, WordPress.org is free, but you will have to get website hosting to host your website.
 The price can start at around $7 per month with a host like Siteground.
-It can reach up to $25-$30 for a managed WordPress.com site, or host it with Pressable, Kinsta or WPEngine.
-(WordPress.com does start at $4 for a very limited plan, but to be able to install custom themes and plugins you’ll have to pay $25 at the very least.)
+It can reach up to $25-$35 for a premium (“managed”) WordPress.com site, or Pressable, Kinsta or WPEngine.

 Squarespace is another popular website builder.
 It might be a bit more simple to start with when comparing to WordPress.
 They already host your website so no need to take care of that.
 You’ll also need to pick a template, connect your RSS feed, and then start customizing the site and add the relevant content.
 It does not import automatically your podcast description and episode description.

 Squarespace limits the number of episodes you can upload (300), the size of the audio file (160 MB), and does not allow video podcasting.
 Their pricing begins with $16 per month (paid monthly), but this plan does not include analytics, commerce or donations.

 Many podcasters use a basic site that just gives a link to other platforms or a very basic page layout.
 These “Link Tree”-like websites cannot usually offer much for the visitors other than a few outbound links.